 Wire Transfer and Electronic Transactions

-As you can see, the Bank of America routing number for wire transfer is the same in all of the United States locations, which is 026009593.
+As you can see, the Bank of America routing number for wire transfer is the same in all United States locations, 026009593.
 However, for paper and electronic transactions, it always differs.

-If the first set does not work for you, here is the rest of the list of routing numbers for other states.
+If the first set does not work for you, here is the rest of the routing numbers list for other states.
 We hope this will suffice.

 |Illinois – South||081904808||081904808|